Open-EO/FuseTS/docs/source/design.md

 The methods in this library are designed to work both on openEO and XArray datacubes.
 This allows the user code to work in both cases.

+## Estimators framework

+In the `scikit-learn` and `sktime` libraries, the base class for most (if not all) algorithms is named `BaseEstimator`.
+Specific subtypes of this class are grouped into transformers, forecasters, classifiers, and so on.

+The advantages of this object oriented approach based on common base types is that estimators can be composed into pipelines, and different estimators implementations are interchangeable in a larger workflow.
+For instance, a whittaker estimator could be swapped for an MOGPR estimator with limited code changes.

+In this version of the design, we work with copies of the `sktime``BaseEstimator` rather than extending directly.
+This avoids that we require these libraries as additional dependencies, while the weak typing system in Python still allows for a lot of interoperability.

+The concrete implementation can be found here:
+{py:class}`fusets.base.BaseEstimator`

+One notable difference with the aforementioned libraries, is that `FuseTS` mainly works on XArray and openEO data structures, as opposed to `numpy` and `pandas`.
+It is however not impossible to consider direct support for `numpy` arrays in some cases.
+Also `sktime` supports a mechanism to properly declare the type of inputs that are supported.

 ## Supported EO data pipelines